naveenroshan/Java-Technology/LoadBalancing/README.md

-# Spring web with Redis DB
+# Spring Cloud Ribbon for Load Balancer

-> This project is based on the redis cache mechanism
+> This project is based on the spring cloud round ribbon

-> Annonation used in this project are :
- 	- @Cacheable
-	- @CacheEvict
-	- @CachePut

-> Also the sample Crud operation with redis.
+> here Chat book is the server and user in the client

+>